Zoom Whitening: Is it Right For You?

 Sensitivity during treatment may occur in some people.
 The Zoom light produces minimal heat, which is usually the source of discomfort.
 Rarely, minor tingling is experienced immediately after the procedure, but always dissipates.
 Ask your dentist for an anti-sensitivity toothpaste prior to treatment to lessen sensitivity.

 As with other whitening products, Zoom is not recommended for children under 13 years of age, or for pregnant or lactating women.
 Also, it is important to remember that whitening treatment may not be as effective for some people as it is for others.
 Only your dentist can determine if teeth whitening is right for you after performing a thorough oral examination that includes a shade assessment.

 Cost and Treatment Time

-The average cost of Zoom teeth whitening is $500; this includes the supplemental take-home trays designed to maximize results.
+The average cost of Zoom teeth whitening is $500 (compare with other teeth whitening costs); this includes the supplemental take-home trays designed to maximize results.
 Most cosmetic dentistry treatments are not covered by dental insurance.
 Zoom costs are therefore unaffected by most insurance plans.

 Treatment time varies; however, average Zoom chair time is approximately one hour.